vegaprotocol/specs/README.md

 1. Merge to master - this will automatically close the associated ticket.

 ## The *current* process for changes to existing component
 1. Create an ticket in the [spec-writing board](https://gitlab.com/vega-protocol/product/-/boards/1356823?&label_name[]=TASK%3A%3Aspec-design).
-Please label this appropriately, including whether it is a _spec-bug_ or _blocking-code_ and assign to a milestone and individual if appropriate.
-Only use the already created labels.
+Label this appropriately, including whether it is a _spec-bug_ or _blocking-code_ and assign to a milestone and individual if appropriate. *Only use the already created labels* (see below for the defined list and raise a merge request against this file if you want to edit these).
-1. This ticket will be prioritised by the person it is assigned to, in collaboration with engineering team.
+1. This ticket will be prioritised by the person it is assigned to, in collaboration with the engineering team.
 1. When you are ready to commence the spec writing task, move the ticket to a status of _workflow::task-in-progress_.
 1. Create a merge request from this ticket with a brief description of the changes you need to make
 1. Using the automatically created branch, start editing the document